What is TUSK?

-In an arid desert wash on the northern outskirts of Las Vegas remain thousands of Ice Age fossils.
-Tule Springs Fossil Beds National Monument has a rich history of discovery and has been called one of the most significant fossil beds in North America.
-Thousands of Pleistocene-era fossils have been found in Tule Springs, and thousands remain for scientific excavation, examination and public viewing.
-What makes this area unique is the vast span of time the fossils represent.
-Fossils and fossilized pollen in the area span nearly 250,000 years of time, offering important insight into at least two Ice Ages and multiple warming and cooling periods.
+The area surrounding an arid desert wash on the northern outskirts of Las Vegas, known as Tule Springs, is the home to thousands of Ice Age fossils and Tule Springs Fossil Beds National Monument.
+Tule Springs has a rich history of discovery and is one of the most significant fossil beds in the American southwest.
+Fossil remains lay undisturbed for millennia, but thousands of Pleistocene-aged fossils have been found in Tule Springs, while untold numbers remain in the ground for future scientific excavation, examination and public viewing.
+What makes this area unique is the vast span of time the fossils represent, nearly 100,000 years, offering important insight into the Ice Ages, as well as multiple warming and cooling periods.

-Herds of Ice Age Columbian mammoths – the largest of elephant species with tusks longer than six feet and molars the size of a human head – once roamed the lush and verdant wetlands of Las Vegas.
-In an area alternately known as the Upper Las Vegas Wash or Tule Springs, their fossil remains lay undisturbed for centuries.
+Herds of Columbian mammoths – the largest of the extinct elephant species with tusks longer than six feet and molars the size of a human head – once roamed the wetlands of Las Vegas.

-Camelops, larger versions of today’s Bactrian camels, and American lions, weighing up to 1100 pounds, also made this area their home along with at least three species of ancient horse and massive sloths the size of sports cars.
-The dire wolf, saber-toothed cat, bison, ice age horse, and even llamas lived here.
+Yesterday’s camel, larger version of today’s Bactrian camel, and the American lion, fully one-third larger than the African male lion of today, also made this area their home, along with at least three species of ancient horse and massive sloths the size of sports cars.
+The dire wolf, sabre-toothed cat, bison and even llamas lived here.

-The Protectors of Tule Springs want you and future generations to be able to observe the paleontologists at work.
-As the National Monument is developed, you will be drawn into a setting 7,000 to 250,000 years ago when this area was lush with foliage, when massive wildlife roamed.
+The Protectors of Tule Springs want you and future generations to be able to experience this spectacular geologic setting, observe the scientists at work and be drawn into a world when this area was wet and green, and massive megafauna roamed.

 As it is developed, Tule Springs Fossil Beds National Monument will provide educational opportunities, especially first-hand experience in several fields of earth science, for students in Clark County and the surrounding areas.
 The area is also supported and utilized by state higher education institutions, and is expected to be a significant educational and research resource far into the future.